rffscghg/MimiIWG.jl/README.md

 - FUND 3.8 (originally written in C#)
 - PAGE 2009 (originally written in Excel with the @RISK package)

-This project replicates the versions of these models used by the IWG in the Julia programming language, using the Julia package for Integrated Assesment Modeling, Mimi.jl.
+This package replicates the versions of these models used by the IWG in the Julia programming language, using the Julia package for Integrated Assesment Modeling, Mimi.jl.
 For more information on Mimi and its applications, visit the [Mimi Framework website](https://www.mimiframework.org/).
 For more information on Julia, documentation can be found [here](https://docs.julialang.org/en/v1/).

 ## Project Overview

 ### Getting set up

+It is highly recommended to use the Julia package management system to download this package code rather than cloning through github.
 To get started, you will need to download Julia version 1.1 [here](https://julialang.org/downloads/).

 Begin an interactive Julia session and enter the Package REPL by typing "]"
 ```
 julia> ]
 ```
-Then in the package REPL, you will need to add the custom Julia package regsitry, "MimiRegsitry" with the first command.
-Then the second command adds the MimiIWG package:
+Next you will need to add the [MimiRegistry](https://github.com/mimiframework/MimiRegistry), which is a custom Julia package regsitry of integrated assessment models that use Mimi.jl.
+Then you will be able to add the MimiIWG package.
+In the package REPL, do the following:
 ```
 pkg> registry add https://github.com/mimiframework/MimiRegistry.git
 pkg> add MimiIWG